Mugeha/Interactive_comments/README.md

 You can view the original challenge here:
 🔗 Interactive Comments Section Challenge - https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9

-# 📚 What I Learned
+# 📚 What I Learnt
 State lifting and sharing using context

 Recursive rendering of nested components